On behalf of the students, staff and governors, welcome to Glossopdale, your local school with a Sixth Form.

 High Outcomes for all through Stretch and Challenge; High Expectations of Learning, Aspiration and Behaviour; and High Attendance for All.

-Our Sixth Form judged as “good” by OfSTED also achieved 40% A*/A grades.
-100% of our students achieved A*-E Grades, for four years in a row.
+Our Sixth Form judged as “good” by OfSTED also achieved 41% A*/B grades.
+The average A Level grade is a B which is up on last year.
+100% of our students achieved A*-E Grades, for the last four years in a row.
 Against national benchmarks this places Glossopdale Sixth-form in the top 25% for progress.
-Many of our students have progressed on to university with many getting their first choice place.
+Many of our students have progressed on to university with all getting their first choice place.

 We have a strong innovative curriculum and pastoral support that we believe inspires, challenges and guides our students to achieve outstanding personal, social and academic success.
 We place particular emphasis on using our excellent tracking and target setting procedures to help raise levels of achievement for all students and this is a key focus.
 All students take part in Super Learning Days and Work Experience.
 We are particularly proud of our Performing Arts and the impact this has across the whole community of the Glossopdale area.